fingerskier/manthra/README.md

 Talent hits a target no one else can hit.
 Genius hits a target no one else can see.
   Arthur Schopenhauer

 I believe in Christianity as I believe the sun has risen;
 not only because I see it,
 but because by it I see everything else.
   C.S.
 Lewis

 You have been chosen, and you must therefore use such strength and heart and wits as you have.
   J.R.R.
 Tolkien

 Don't interrupt your enemy while they are making mistakes.
   Napoleon Bonaparte

 In academia no one cares what you've done, they only care what you've read.
 In industry no one cares what you've read, they only care what you've done.

-When you get into the end zone, act like you've been there before.
-  Joe Paterno

 Passion is the genesis of genius.